Magnetic Anisotropy in Spin-3/2 with Heavy Ligand in Honeycomb Mott Insulators: Application to CrI$_3$: Kanamori interaction and tight binding Hamiltonian

 \section{Kanamori interaction and tight binding Hamiltonian}

-The honeycomb network is made of metal (M) $d$-orbital sites with half filled $t_{\rm 2g}$ orbitals and the octahedra cages of non-magnetic ligand (X) sites with fully occupied $p$-orbitals.
-The full Hamiltonian is composed of the on-site Kanamori interacton and tight binding Hamiltonian between two sites.
+The honeycomb network is made of metal (M) $d$-orbital sites with half filled $t_{\rm 2g}$ orbitals and octahedra cages of non-magnetic ligand (X) sites with fully occupied $p$-orbitals.
+The full Hamiltonian is composed of the on-site Kanamori interaction and the tight binding Hamiltonian between two sites.

-The on-site Hamiltonian of the M sites is described by the Kanamori interaction\cite{Kanamori1963PoTP} as well as crystal field spitting:
+The on-site Hamiltonian of the M sites is described by the Kanamori interaction~\cite{Kanamori1963PoTP} as well as crystal field spitting:

-where the density operator $n_{\alpha\sigma}$ is given by $ c^{\dagger}_{\alpha \sigma} c_{\alpha \sigma}$, and $c^{\dagger}_{\alpha\sigma}$ is the creation operator with $\alpha$ orbital and spin $\sigma$. $U$ and $U'$ are the intra-orbital and inter-orbital density-density interaction respectively, and $J_{H}$ is the Hund's coupling for the spin-exchange and pair-hopping terms. $\Delta_c$ is a crystal field splitting on the M sites, originated from the surrounding octahedra, leading to the splitting of the $d$-orbitals into $t_{\rm 2g}$ and $e_{\rm g}$ orbitals.
-In a $d^3$ system one has half-filled $t_{\rm 2g}$ orbitals, where the Hund's coupling $J_H$ selects for the S=3/2 configuration as the ground state.
-A table of the excited state energy spectra is show in the Appendix \ref{apx:spectrume}.
-The energies of the exited state are larger than the hopping integrals, which allows us to treat the tight-binding hopping parameters as a pertubation.
+where the density operator $n_{\alpha\sigma}$ is given by $ c^{\dagger}_{\alpha \sigma} c_{\alpha \sigma}$, and $c^{\dagger}_{\alpha\sigma}$ is the creation operator with $\alpha$ orbital and spin $\sigma$. $U$ and $U'$ are the intra-orbital and inter-orbital Hubbard interaction respectively, and $J_{H}$ is the Hund's coupling for the spin-exchange and pair-hopping terms. $\Delta_c$ is a crystal field splitting on the M sites, originated from the surrounding octahedra, leading to the splitting of the $d$-orbitals into $t_{\rm 2g}$ and $e_{\rm g}$ orbitals.
+In a $d^3$ system one has half-filled $t_{\rm 2g}$ orbitals, where the Hund's coupling $J_H$ selects for the S=3/2 configuration as the ground state, and the angular momentum is quenched.
+A table of the excited state energy spectrum is show in Appendix~\ref{apx:spectrume}.
+The energies of the exited states are larger than the hopping integrals, which allows us to treat the tight binding hopping integrals as a perturbation.

 In the edge shared octahedra structure, each bond between n.n.
-M sites involves two adjacent ligands, as shown in Fig.\ref{fig:conventions}.
-A tight binding Hamiltonian between two transition metal sites M$_1$ and M$_2$ including the two adjacent ligands X$_1$ and X$_2$ is given below.
+M sites involves two adjacent ligands, as shown in Fig.~\ref{fig:conventions}.
+A tight binding Hamiltonian between two transition metal sites M$_1$ and M$_2$ including the two adjacent ligands X$_1$ and X$_2$ is given below